michael-routitski/test-coverage-gap-filler/README.md

-# text-coverage-gap-filler
+# test-coverage-gap-filler
-A tool to find and patch any gap in test coverage of a .net application
+A tool to find and patch any gap in test coverage of a .net application using pure math and no AI